Pylons/pyramid/docs/narr/project.rst

 The ``MyProject.ini`` file is a :term:`PasteDeploy` configuration file.
-Its purpose is to specify an application to run when you invoke ``paster serve`` when you start an application, as well as the deployment settings provided to that application.
+Its purpose is to specify an application to run when you invoke ``paster serve``, as well as the deployment settings provided to that application.

 The generated ``MyProject.ini`` file looks like so: